machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small>The app is cross-platform that also works on Messenger, Telegram and LINE (in order)</small>

 One issue for cross-platform apps is we often need to customize UI/UX and logic for each platform.
-Machinat.js supports such the customization for every functionality.
+Machinat.js supports such customization for every functionality.

 <video height={400} autoplay="autoplay" loop inline muted>
   <source src={require("./assets/wordle-optimize.mp4").default} type="video/mp4" />